Cyphall/Piano2GW/README.md

 # Keybinds
 This script uses the default layout (1234567890).

+# Why is there 2 exe?
+The small exe is framework-dependant and will not work if you do not have the required Microsoft libraries already installed.

+The large exe is self-contained (SC) and bundles all required libraries.
+This one will work even if you do not have these libraries.

 # Usage
 1. Connect your physical instrument to your PC.
 2. Run the program.